ballenwillis/vacancies/README.md

 # Vacancies
-Teamfinder project -- We help people who want to work on a side project find a team to make it happen
+CS411 project -- We help people who want to work on a side project find a team to make it happen

 # Getting started - local env